 The appropriate representatives who you must inform and consult are either:

-- employee representatives appointed by the affected employees specifically for the purpose of being informed and consulted on the transfer or who have already been appointed for a different purpose and are suitable for this purpose too - for information on arranging the election of employee representatives, see the page on employee representatives during business transfers in our guide on working with non-union representatives
+- Employee representatives appointed by the affected employees specifically for the purpose of being informed and consulted on the transfer or who have already been appointed for a different purpose and are suitable for this purpose too.
+For information on arranging the election of employee representatives, see employee representatives during business transfers.

 If you have a pre-existing information and consultation (I&C) agreement in place, you have a duty to inform and consult employees or their representatives on - among other things - changes to the workforce.
 This means that you may have to inform and consult when planning to buy or sell a business.